kora-projects/kora-docs/mkdocs/docs/v2/en/guides/database-jdbc-advanced.md

     dependencies {
         // ... existing dependencies ...

-        runtimeOnly("org.postgresql:postgresql:42.7.7")

-        implementation("ru.tinkoff.kora:database-flyway")
-        implementation("ru.tinkoff.kora:database-jdbc")
+        implementation("io.koraframework:database-jdbc")
+        implementation("io.koraframework:database-flyway")
+        implementation("org.flywaydb:flyway-database-postgresql:13.3.0")

+        runtimeOnly("org.postgresql:postgresql:42.7.13")
     }
     ```

-`database-jdbc` provides the repository infrastructure and connection factory. `database-flyway` applies schema migrations before repositories are used.
-The PostgreSQL driver lets the application
+`database-jdbc` provides the repository infrastructure, the `JdbcExecutor` used for manual queries and transactions, and the Hikari connection pool. `database-flyway` applies schema migrations before
-connect to the database.
+repositories are used; it brings only `flyway-core`, so the PostgreSQL dialect artifact `org.flywaydb:flyway-database-postgresql` has to be declared explicitly and kept at the same version as the
+`flyway-core` that Kora `2.0.0.RC1` resolves, which is `13.3.0`.
+The PostgreSQL driver lets the application connect to the database at runtime.

 ## Modules { #modules }